teundeclercq/teundeclercq/README.md

 ## I'm a student at Fontys Hogeschool in Tilburg!

-- 🏫 Currently in semester 8 - Enterprise architecture.
+- 🏫 Currently in my last year doing an Internship @ [Wuunder]:https://github.com/wuunder/
 - 📚 I'm currently learning to Elixir 👾 & the Phoenix framework 🦄
-- 📚 In my spare time i like to pickup the Rust language. 👾
+- 📚 In my spare time I like to pickup the Rust language. 👾
-- 🎮 I also like to play games like: World of Warcraft and Old-school Runescape.
+- 🎮 I also like to play games like: World of Warcraft Classic and Old-school Runescape.
 - 🌲 On the weekends I like to go walking in the woods.

 ### Connect with me: